Difference in Differences Workshop

 did_data$treated_post_3 <- ifelse(did_data$week > as.Date("2018-04-30") & did_data$treated == 1, 1, 0)

-log(streams + 1) ~ treated_post_1 + treated_post_2 + treated_post_3 |
+did_m5 log(streams + 1) ~ treated_post_1 + treated_post_2 + treated_post_3 |

-song_id + week,
++ week,

-cluster = "song_id",
+song_id cluster = "song_id",

 data = did_data %>% dplyr::filter(week != as.Date("2018-03-19"))

-etable(did_m5, se = "cluster")
+)etable(did_m5, se = "cluster")

-Again, the aggregation scheme in did can be used to get an equivalent estimator using the methodology proposed in Callaway and Sant’Anna (2021b).
+can be used to get an equivalent estimator using the methodology proposed in Callaway and Sant’Anna (2021b).

 Code

-t_post_1 <- aggte(simple_gt_att, "dynamic", min_e = 1, max_e = 3)
+<- aggte(simple_gt_att, "dynamic", min_e = 1, max_e = 3)

-t_post_2 <- aggte(simple_gt_att, "dynamic", min_e = 4, max_e = 6)
+t_post_1 <- aggte(simple_gt_att, "dynamic", min_e = 4, max_e = 6)

-t_post_3 <- aggte(simple_gt_att, "dynamic", min_e = 7)
+t_post_2 <- aggte(simple_gt_att, "dynamic", min_e = 7)

 data.frame(